 Simple English definitions for legal terms

-Read a random definition: unauthorized completion
+Read a random definition: certificate of sale

 Aggregatio mentium means gathering together of minds in Latin.
 It refers to the meeting of the minds between two parties in a contract, where both parties agree on the same terms, conditions, and subject matter.
 This agreement is required for the formation of a contract, and it used to be based on subjective theory of assent, but modern contract doctrine only requires objective manifestations of assent.
 It is also known as mutuality of assent or assensio mentium.